ABOUT THE SERIES

 - For middle and high school participants, that includes music teachers and other trained professionals who we've hired and vetted to serve as Chaperones.
 These individuals oversee a group of approximately 15 students' physical and mental well-being, as well as supporting them musically, throughout the program.
 These age groups additionally benefit from the overnight supervision of our Night Chaperones, who monitor the hallways at the Series hotel.

 - For young adults, the Ensemble Coordinator will not only help run the rehearsals with the Conductor but is available as a resource to participants throughout the program.

 - Program Desk: Our Program Desk staff is at the Series hotel during daylight hours to support all participants and to answer all your questions.
 We also employ local guides to provide an additional layer of knowledge about the host city—whether it's a coffee shop recommendation or springing into action in an emergency, whatever you need, we're there.

 Additional Safety Measures

 Our established track record for safety includes numerous elements that ensure a controlled environment and encourage a positive experience for all participants.

 - Established Safety Plans: Our security plans are aligned with local and federal authorities, with whom we work directly in the case of any emergency.
 All staff members receive mandatory training on safety plans and procedures and are available 24 hours a day in case of an emergency.

 - Participant Behavior Contracts: We strive to promote a supportive and inclusive environment amongst all participants and staff.
-Prior to the program, all participants, whether they're students or Family Program participants, must review and acknowledge the Series' behavior expectations.
+Before the program, all participants, whether they're students or Family Program participants, must review and acknowledge the Series' behavior expectations.
 Program staff are trained in and expected to adhere to program policies and procedures.

 What Can I Expect in 2023?